 - A domain displayed the highest concentrations for K, eU and eTh.
-K concentration could be explained by Southern Valsungana massif K-feldspar megacrysts and micas.
+K high concentrations could be explained by Southern Valsungana massif K-feldspar megacrysts and micas.
 Ulbrich et al. (2009) report that accessory minerals on granitic bodies, such as allanite, apatite, epidote, titanite and zircon, contained significant quantities of eU and eTh to show a geophysical response.
 All these minerals, except for epidote, were reported on the southern batholith.
 They were suggested for the high rates of eU and eTh.
 This domain showed the highest radioelement concentrations.

-- B domain was characterized by medium counts of K and eTh, and low of eU.
-Rio do Oliveira Formation were correlated to this domain.
-The schists present on this formation represent the K concentration, whilst eU and eTh counts were typical of metabasic rocks, according to Dickson & Scott (1997).
-It should be noted that Rio do Oliveira Formation is covered by superficial cover and geophysical responses may be misleading.
+- B domain was characterized by average contents of K and eTh, and low of eU.
+The Rio do Oliveira Formation was correlated to this domain.
+The schists present on this formation represent the K concentration, whilst eU and eTh contents were typical of metabasic rocks, according to Dickson & Scott (1997).
+It should be noted that the Rio do Oliveira Formation is covered by superficial cover and geophysical responses may be misleading.

-- High counts of K and medium of eU and eTh represent the C domain, which was associated with Botuverá Formation.
-Values of K were represented by presence of feldspars and micas from schists and micaceous orthoquartzites.
-Concentrations of eU were suggested as remobilization of part of the eU from Northern Valsungana Suite to this region due to pedogenic processes.
+- C domain comprised high contents of K and average of eU and eTh, which was associated with Botuverá Formation.
+High K values were derived from feldspars and micas of the schists and micaceous orthoquartzites.
+Concentrations of eU were suggested as remobilization of part of the eU from Northern Valsungana Suite due to pedogenic processes.
 It should note that the effect of metamorphism on the distribution of K, eU and eTh is somewhat uncertain (Dentith & Mudge 2014).